-Insect repellents helps in keeping pesky blood suckers at bay.
+Insect repellents help in keeping pesky blood suckers at bay.
 They prevent and control the outbreak of insect-borne diseases such as Malaria, Yellow Fever, Dengue Fever, Bubonic Plague and West Nile Fever.
 These infectious pathogens are carried and transmitted via blood sucking insects such as fleas, fly’s, Mosquitoes, and the arachnid tick.

 But how can you avoid, these life threatening diseases?